 I committed to the path internally, too, by deciding to opt out of family life.
 Somewhere along the way I picked up the idea that a woman with a powerful career wouldn’t have time to birth or raise children (though my parents never, ever would have believed this or said it to me).
 I was open to the idea of having an equally ambitious husband, maybe, but there would certainly be no babies, no maternity leaves, no tiny noses or butts to wipe, no daycare drop-offs or school plays in my future.

-I started my college career majoring in political theory and social movements, fully intending to go to law school after graduation.
+I started my college career majoring in political theory and social policy, fully intending to go to law school after graduation.
 Two years into my degree, and six months after becoming involved with an ultra-conservative campus ministry, I made an abrupt decision to change my major to elementary education, mostly because it seemed like the good-Christian-girl thing to do.
 Lately I’ve been thinking a lot about this decision, one that seemed out the blue and out of character for me.
 When I called my mom to tell her the news—thinking she’d be thrilled because she was a teacher too and has always been supportive of my crazy dreams—she asked, “But why?
 Are you sure you like kids enough to be a teacher?”

 The story I told everyone was this: while observing a school board meeting, I realized I’d rather be affecting change in the classroom than debating the politics of those changes several levels removed.
 That’s commendable, to be sure, but it wasn’t true.
 The story I didn’t tell, the one I wouldn’t even admit to myself until many years later, was this: I thought I’d make a more attractive wife candidate if I didn’t have dreams of holding political office, if I just had a nurturing, traditional-gender-roles kind of job.
 I thought I’d say, “I’m a first grade teacher,” and the men would melt as they pictured me mothering their children.